EDSAC: Programming technique

 The early programmers had to make use of techniques frowned upon today—in particular, the use of self-modifying code.
 As there was no index register until much later, the only way of accessing an array was to alter which memory location a particular instruction was referencing.

 David Wheeler, who earned the world's first Computer Science PhD working on the project, is credited with inventing the concept of a subroutine.
 Users wrote programs that called a routine by jumping to the start of the subroutine with the return address (i.e. the location-plus-one of the jump itself) in the accumulator (a Wheeler Jump).
 By convention the subroutine expected this, and the first thing it did was to modify its concluding jump instruction to that return address.
 Multiple and nested subroutines could be called so long as the user knew the length of each one in order to calculate the location to jump to; recursive calls were forbidden.
 The user then copied the code for the subroutine from a master tape onto their own tape following the end of their own program.
-(However, Turing discussed subroutines in a paper of 1945 on design proposals for the NPL ACE, going so far as to invent the concept of a return-address stack, which would have allowed recursion.)
+(However, Alan Turing discussed subroutines in a paper of 1945 on design proposals for the NPL ACE, going so far as to invent the concept of a return-address stack, which would have allowed recursion.)